MF144/BMIcalculator/README.md

 # BMIcalculator
-A simple BMI calculator program made from Python
+A simple BMI calculator program made from Python.
+Input your height (feet, inches) and weight (in pounds).